dantemazza/name-classifier/README.md

 ## Introduction
 This supervised learning model predicts the sex of baby names using a kaggle dataset.
 The objective of this project was to see if we could make an accurate prediction on the sex associated with a name using a limited range of morphological features.
 This includes:
 * n-gram combinations (i.e. "an", "ine", "hew")
-* suffixes (including last-letters)
+* suffixes (including last-letters)<br />
 For example, if a name has the suffix "ine", this usually points to female(Josephine, Caroline, etc.).
-The goal was to get the model to recognize this and perhaps more subtle features that humans would not consciously think about(perhaps a name containing the bigram "lo" is more closely associated with male names, for example).
+The goal was to get the model to recognize this and perhaps more subtle features that humans would not consciously think about(perhaps a name containing the bigram "lo" is more closely associated with male names, as an example).

 ## Program flow